pine-finance/pine-interface/README.md

 Every token combination is available.
 There **isn't** a limitation on how you can select what to buy and what to sell (Of course if it is a token living on the Ethereum network).

-An order at UniswapEX can only be canceled by its creator, and it can be executed if the creator receives the desired amount, making the system trustless and independent of a central entity.
+An order at Pine Finance can only be canceled by its creator, and it can be executed if the creator receives the desired amount, making the system trustless and independent of a central entity.

 The [smart contract](https://etherscan.io/address/#code) is validated and can be reviewed by anyone.
 The code hasn't been audited by a reputable third party yet, and we advise to proceed with caution.

 ## How it works

-Using [UniswapEx](https://uniswapex.io) is extremely easy due to the [Uniswap FE's](https://github.com/Uniswap/uniswap-frontend) UI.
+Using [Pine Finance](https://pine.finance) is extremely easy.
+We have forked the [Uniswap FE's](https://github.com/Uniswap/uniswap-frontend) UI and made a small changes.

-It has two main actors: [Users](#users) and [Relayers](#relayers).
+It has two main actors: [Traders](#traders) and [Relayers](#relayers).

-### Users
+### Traders

-As a user, an order can be created by sending a tradeable token to a specific counterfactual address, or by calling the contract method DepositETH.
+As a trader, an order can be created by sending a tradeable token to a specific counterfactual address, or by calling the contract method DepositETH.
 Relayers in the system will periodically check if the order can be filled, and will execute the trade when it's possible.

 An order is composed by: